State of Washington Classified Job Specification

 There may be instances where individual positions must have additional licenses or certification.
 It is the employer’s responsibility to ensure the appropriate licenses/certifications are obtained for each position.

-One year as a Juvenile Rehabilitation Program Manager 1.
+OROne year as a Counselor 3 or Juvenile Rehabilitation Specialist.

-Two years as a Juvenile Rehabilitation Supervisor or Juvenile Rehabilitation Coordinator
+ORTwo years as a Juvenile Rehabilitation Counselor 2.

 Class Specification History